 Rethink new business models applying creative reuse to generate a positive effect in the environment.

-Define a clear concept proposal enhancing specific values to a real client from the Food Industry.
+Define a clear concept proposal enhancing specific values to a multinational client.

 Learn how to define a brand storytelling to connect with costumers.